 Last year, as I was heading home from the office on New Year’s Eve, a beautiful (and hilarious scene) dropped into my mind.
 We had been busy facilitating Year-End Wrap-Up appointments for all of our wonderful clients.
 At Polymath, we loving refer to this process as the YEWU (™).
 That fateful evening, I realized that the YEWU was also so much more.
 A Little Background As many of you know, the Ask A Bookkeeper show on YouTube has many more characters in the works that have not yet made it to your computer screen.
 Penny the Practical Professional will not continue to be the sole starlet of our little show.
 These characters are pretty well formed in our minds, and we

 Podcast episode 54 by John Garrett Ingrid Edstrom is definitely not your stereotypical bookkeeper.
-She breathes fire, plays Irish music in a band and makes videos with her sidekick, Penny, who was created as a prop for a Business Networking International (BNI) meeting.
-When the attendees commented on Penny, she realized that this was something that made her stand out, so Ingrid brings her along on all her business trips as well as appearances on the AskABookkeeper.com online education series.
+She breathes fire, plays Irish music in a band and makes videos with her sidekick, Penny the Practical Professional.
+Her vision is to make the world a better place, built on a foundation of thriving small businesses, and she does it in the most fun and inspiring ways imaginable.
+Join the fun!
 Listen to the whole episode here: http://tinyurl.com/hpagdvn

 Article by Ingrid Edstrom published on Intuit’s FirmoftheFuture.com The first time Polymath LLC hired an employee, I had no idea what I was doing.
 I brought on a friend to assist during the insanity month of January, and the first task I assigned her was helping me establish our employment procedures.
+We have come a long way since then, and perhaps our journey can help you along yours.
 Read the whole article here: First Day on the Job: Employee Orientation Checklist

 Article by Ingrid Edstrom published on Intuit’s FirmoftheFuture.com We’ve all been there.
-Whether the client relationship started well or you had that niggling feeling from the start that maybe it wasn’t the best fit for your company, people grow and change and, sometimes, relationships need evolve or come to an end.
+Whether the client relationship started well or you had that niggling feeling from the start that maybe it wasn’t the best fit for your company, people grow and change.
+Sometimes relationships need evolve or come to an end.
+Learn how to make this process smooth and even enjoyable in your business.
 Read the whole article here: The Honeymoon is Over: Releasing a Client Relationship